hivemq-cloud/tf-module-github/README.md

 # terraform-github-module

-A terrafomr module for creating private repository into the GitHub organization space HiveMQ.
+A terraform module for creating private repository into the GitHub organization space HiveMQ.

 **_This module supports Terraform v1.x and is compatible with the Official Terraform GitHub Provider v4.20 and above from `integrations/github`._**